DylanGonzaloFerreyra/Weather-Flow-Project/README.md

   - Global summary with average and extreme values (calculated_data).

-3. **Almacenamiento y Consumo (save_to_supabase):**
+3. **Data Storage (save_to_supabase):**

-La función save_to_supabase guarda los datos procesados en Supabase, separando: los Registros individuales en la tabla city_weather del resumen global en weather_summary, agregando una columna "city": "Global" para identificar que es una métrica agregada.
+The save_to_supabase function save the process data in supabase, separating: individuals records in the city_weather table of the global summary in weather_summary, adding a "city": "Global" column to identify that it is an added metric

 # Services, Tools, etc. ☁️💾